 In addition to the 15-acre Downtown Campus, a \$105 million, 15-story, 640-bed student housing building developed by Ustler Development and DEVEN has anchored the intersection of W. Livingston Street and Terry Avenue.
 This project, UnionWest at Creative Village, opened in the summer of 2019, concurrent with the grand opening of the Downtown Campus.
 This building will also be home to Valencia College's new 55,000 sq. ft. culinary school, The Walt Disney World Center for Culinary Arts and Hospitality.
-The ground floor retail spaces have also been a success, occupied by Dunkin', Subway, Qdoba Mexican Eats, Vera Asian, and Addition Financial.
+The ground floor retail spaces have also been a success, occupied by Dunkin', Subway, Qdoba Mexican Eats, The Monroe, and Addition Financial.
+In August 2022, Luminary Green, a 2.3 acre park opened in the heart of Creative Village across from UnionWest.
+The park is a unique gathering space for residents, workers and students.
+A key feature of the park includes a dedicated area with lighted, glass and steel installations that posthumously honor individuals as Luminaries for their service to the Parramore-Callahan community.